senthilva/RL_car_using_T3D/README.md

 Describing below both the phases

 ## Phase 1
   In this phase i have taken car environment and integrated it with the T3D learning.
-I have NOT used CNN in this phase; passed the environment values as scalars into the T3D algorithm.
-Idea was to first integrate T3D with car environment in Kivy.
+I have NOT used CNN in this phase.

   https://youtu.be/6NWjU9S8zro